 Microsoft Office Importer for AutoCAD allows users to paste perfectly-formatted, huge spreadsheets into their drawing files with correctly sized columns on the fly.

-Gone were the sorry days when AutoCAD users had to settle for whatever came built into AutoCAD for pasting their schedules, summaries, bills of materiel, quantities and other spreadsheets from Excel or their general notes from Word documents into their DWG files.
+Gone were the sorry days when AutoCAD users had to settle for whatever came built into AutoCAD for pasting their schedules, summaries, bills of materiel, quantities and other spreadsheets from Excel or their notes from Word documents into their DWG files.
 Also that data pasted into the DWG (using AutoCAD’s native paste command) would not be formatted correctly, that newly added rows in the spreadsheet wouldn’t show up in the DWG and that their links would simply go bad.

 Which brings us up to present day: Microsoft Office Importer for AutoCAD and Civil 3D are being used by our customers world-wide, to turn the import of schedules and other Excel spreadsheet and Word document information into their DWG files into a transcendent activity.
 Using Microsoft Office Importer is a superior experience from beginning to end that must be seen to be appreciated.